Canon SL1 versus Canon SL2

 |Panasonic G6 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60p||21.3||11.5||639||61|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the SL2 provides a faster frame rate than the SL1.
 It can shoot movie footage at 1080/60p, while the SL1 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The SL1 and the SL2 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Canon SL1 and Canon SL2 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon SL1 (⇒ rgt)||optical||no||3.0||1040||fixed||YES||4000||4.9||9.4||no|